-CS LEWIS – DREAMER OF NARNIA (1:15:38): One of the things I missed most when I watched the extras on the Collector’s Edition was a long documentary about the creator of Narnia, “Jack” Lewis.
+C.S.
+Lewis – Dreamer of Narnia (1:15:38): One of the things I missed most when I watched the extras on the Collector’s Edition was a long documentary about the creator of Narnia, “Jack” Lewis.
 So, I was very excited when I heard that there would be an entire disc devoted to Lewis included with the Extended Edition.
 What I saw surprised me.
 It’s not just a documentary about Lewis’ life.
-There’s something very different about it.
-It was kind of like watching a movie about his life with an Audio Commentary turned on.
-Much of it is an actor playing CS Lewis reciting voiceover about his experiences.
-That was a little weird, but I got used to it.
+It is kind of like watching a movie about his life with an Audio Commentary turned on.
+Much of it is an actor playing C.S.
+Lewis reciting voiceover (much of it based on Lewis’ actual words) about his experiences.
 The interviews with scholars and friends were quite interesting.
 I was also pleased that Douglas Gresham (Lewis’ stepson/film co-producer) pops up several times.
-I had really wanted interviews with him on the Collector’s Edition, so I was glad to see them here.

-VISUALIZING THE LION, THE WITCH, AND THE WARDROBE (2:20:12 w/credits): This documentary was the biggest surprise in the whole set.
-It’s a different kind of behind-the-scenes documentary than I have ever seen.
-It’s kind of like an Audio Commentary mixed with a pop-up feature.
+This was the biggest surprise in the whole set.
+It is like an Audio Commentary mixed with a pop-up feature.
 Almost the entire feature is 2 or 3 split screens.
-One of these screens is always showing the movie (it shows the whole movie from beginning to end).
+One of these screens is always showing the movie (the whole movie from beginning to end).
 Another screen is showing members of the cast and crew being interviewed.
 The third (and usually the largest) screen shows various behind-the-scenes shots and artwork.
-Here is an example:

-ANATOMY OF A SCENE – BEHIND THE BATTLE (7:46): This feature is very similar to the documentaries found on Disc 2.
+This feature is very similar to the documentaries found on Disc 2.
 Crew members such as Andrew Adamson, Mark Johnson, and Dean Wright discuss how challenging it was to visualize and shoot the Battle of Beruna.
 When you see just how complex the shoot was, it makes you marvel that the scene turned out as well as it did.
-One interesting tidbit is that at the end, instead of “For Narnia and for Aslan,” William Moseley shouts “They will not take Narnia!”
-If you liked the documentaries on Disc 2 of the Collector’s Edition, you will like this feature.
-I enjoyed it.
+One interesting tidbit is an alternate take where William Moseley (Peter) shouts “They will not take Narnia!” instead of “For Narnia and for Aslan!”

-THE ART OF NARNIA: I’ve never seen conceptual art quite like this.
+I’ve never seen conceptual art quite like this.
 It’s more stylized than usual.
-If you’ve been visiting NarniaWeb for a couple years, you’ve probably already seen some of these images.
-I liked looking at the marquettes.
-Once again, these images might not be of much interest to a casual fan, but as a Narnia geek, I enjoyed them.
+If you have been visiting NarniaWeb for a couple years, you have probably already seen some of these images.

 The Gift Set includes two highly detailed bookends of Lucy and Tumnus.
-I really like these, especially since this is my favorite scene.
-I especially like the detail in the wardrobe carvings (which tell the story of The Magician’s Nehew)
+I especially like the detail in the wardrobe carvings (which tell the story of The Magician’s Nephew)

-The extended film is not up to the standard we’ve seen in other special edition DVDs recently.
-The new scenes are not seamlessly integrated back into the movie, and the new visual effects shots are also not quite up to the same level as the rest of the film.
-The extended scenes also forced them to change some of my favorite musical moments.
-But, I personally am proud to own this set because of the extended arrival of spring.
-To me, that scene alone made this set worth it.
+It is not up to the standard we have seen in other special edition DVDs recently.
+The new scenes are not seamlessly integrated back into the movie; new visual effects shots are also not quite up to the same level as the rest of the film.
+The extended scenes also forced the editor to change some of my favorite musical moments, which is distracting.
+But, I personally am happy to own this version because of the extended arrival of spring.